 Add a touch of autumn to your home with these simple fall decorating ideas for the kitchen.
 From decor to fresh flowers and sweet treats, you can dress up your kitchen for the season in no time at all.

-After sharing the big reveal of my kitchen remodel with you last week (Click here if you missed it.)
+After sharing the big reveal of my kitchen remodel with you last week (Click here to see my full and detailed KITCHEN REMODEL REVEAL.)
 I’m back with another tour of my kitchen.
 It’s a bit different this time, however.
 My Seasons of Home blogger friends and I are back for another year of inspiring seasonal decor ideas.

 We are kicking off our 2019 season by sharing fall decorating ideas for the kitchen!
 After you’ve checked things out here, be sure to take a look at everyone’s festive fall kitchen space.
 I’ve linked all of them at the end of this post.
 A special shout-out to the amazingly talented Kristen of Ella Claire and Co. for organizing this fun blogger event!